-One of the most distinctive types of art forms of the Torres Strait Islander people is the mask.
+The mask is one of the most distinctive art forms of the Torres Strait Islander people.
 Each type of mask has a specific name, which describes the masks purpose or ceremony for which it was made.
-Masks are made out of wood or turtle shell and designed to cover the head or face.
-Not all masks were used in ceremonies as some were made as children's playthings or used as effigies on canoes.

 Music and dance

-Dancing for pleasure with accompanying traditional music is an important social activity for men, women and children in Aboriginal and Torres Strait Islander cultures.
+Dancing and traditional music is an important social activity for men, women and children in Aboriginal and Torres Strait Islander cultures.
 Traditional dancing is very energetic and often done for ceremonial purposes.
 Generally, dances imitate domestic tasks, terrestrial and marine creatures especially those that represent totems or the environment.
 For instance, dances could mimic sharks, kangaroos and waves or could also be about courtship, hunting with spears, shooting bow and arrows or paddling out to sea.

-Aboriginal and Torres Strait Islander people also used their natural environment to make musical instruments and to this day continue to make things like clap sticks, didgeridoos and drums in the traditional way.
+Aboriginal and Torres Strait Islander people have traditionally used their natural environment to make musical instruments, and they continue to make things like clap sticks, didgeridoos and drums this way.

-A notable invention, the Australian Aboriginal musical instrument, called the didgeridoo is endemic to the northern part of the continent.
+The didgeridoo is an Australian Aboriginal musical instrument endemic to the northern part of the continent.
 Its sound is immediately recognisable and is played using a circular-breathing technique where air is inhaled through the nose while also being exhaled out of the mouth.
-There is a popular belief that it is taboo for women to play the didgeridoo so it is respectful to ask the local traditional owners before you play.
+There is a popular belief that it is taboo for women to play the didgeridoo, so it is respectful to ask the local Traditional Owners before you play.

-From region to region music differs in both language and purpose and today, music is still performed in the traditional ways.
-Recording artists like Yothu Yindi and Christine Anu use both traditional instruments as well as contemporary instruments, like guitars, in their arrangements.
-The lyrics of these artists reflect a whole range of things such as the struggle for land rights, treaty, Christianity, homelands, animals, dreaming and their songs often include traditional language words.
+From region to region, music differs in both language and purpose is still performed in the traditional ways.
+Meanwhile, contemporary Aboriginal recording artists like Yothu Yindi and Christine Anu combine traditional instruments with contemporary instruments, like guitars, in their arrangements.
+These artists sing abour a wide range of topics, such as the struggle for land rights, treaty, Christianity, homelands, animals and dreaming, and their songs often include traditional language words.